What do you want to become?

 Education & Training

 ”A music degree is always helpful, although not always necessary,” she says.
 “Private voice training is a must.
 Some sessions require sight singing skills and others don’t.
 An education in music will always be to one’s advantage, in case you show up to a job and surprise…there’s a score in front of you!
-(I, personally did not get a degree in music but I have spent many years post-college in honing my sight reading skills.
-It has definitely been beneficial.)”
+I personally did not get a degree in music but I have spent many years post-college in honing my sight reading skills.
+It has definitely been beneficial.”
+(Learn the best way to prepare for voice lessons on our blog.)

 Experience & Skills